oat-sa/taohub-articles/forge/Documentation for core components/front-js.md

 Require.js
 ----------

-[Require.js](http://requirejs.org/) is the framework used by TAO to structure client side code.<br/>
+[Require.js](http://requirejs.org/) is the framework used by TAO to structure client side code.

 The JavaScript code is split into web modules using the [AMD](http://en.wikipedia.org/wiki/Asynchronous_module_definition) (Asynchronous module definition) standard.